guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-2-27-Mekanisme-Chatbot.md

-Ini masih kalimat dengan bentuk kata dan maksud sama: kamu kenapa sendiri ?
+Ini masih kalimat dengan bentuk kata dan maksud yang sama: kamu kenapa sendiri ?

 Tidak sebanding dengan kata kunci tadi.
 Mau berapa kali mesin chatbot dilatih?

-Dalam hal kalimat, punya bentuk kata dan maksud yang sama, hanya berbeda susunan atau urutan.
+Dalam hal kalimat, punya bentuk kata dan maksud serupa, hanya berbeda susunan atau urutan.

 Pathak menyadari,
 > The developers do not have to train the service with all 1,000 ways of asking the same thing.
 Using its basic understanding of a language, the service can make smart guesses when it encounters a similar but unknown user query.
 (Pathak, 2017).